 Example 1: Universal Pictures Audio file and Video

 Pictures films.
-The describer begins by describing the setting in the video first (e.g.:"a black sky a sliver of sunlight crests the earth...").
-This is followed by a description of the words on the screen.
+The describer begins by describing the setting in the video first (e.g., "a black sky a sliver of sunlight crests the earth...").
+The introduction is followed by a description of the words on the screen.

 Jeff Corwin: Hey there.
 I'm Jeff Corwin.
 So you can enjoy the full TV experience, many shows now provide video description.
 Many people who are blind or have difficulty understanding visual cues find video description.
 The description is available through your TV set-up menu.